 The more aggressive settings will definitely have an improvement on channel utilisation, but to an extent you could consider it as masking an underlying problem.

 Let's take the technology out of it for the minute, and look at it a different way.

 Wi-Fi is really akin to people at a dinner party where everyone at the table takes turns to talk – it would be rude to talk over the top of each other so if someone wants to speak, they wait until everyone else has stopped for a moment.

 Quite often in a dinner party, multiple conversation groups can break out on a large table simultaneously because humans are able to ignore the background noise of conversations they aren't participating in.

 APs aren't able to do this if the other conversations are loud enough to make out clearly.
 RX-SOP is sometimes referred to as "ear-muffs" for APs.

 It will completely ignore the more distant RF signals and pretend it can't hear them and allow the AP to talk over the top when it would normally wait politely for a moment of silence.ASSOCIATED BLOGS:

 Cisco RX-SOP: Sensitivities

-The table on the left shows the available settings for RX-SOP, in each of the available bands.
+The table above shows the available settings for RX-SOP, in each of the available bands.

 When a new client turns on, it will send out a probe.
 Every AP that hears the client will respond with a set of beacons detailing the SSIDs it supports.
 The APs with RX-SOP in operation will not respond to weak probe requests, so this will help improve the channel utilisation.